Translating Research in Elder Care Postdoctoral Fellow

-This postdoctoral position will work directly with Dr. Malcolm Doupe (TREC Lead Investigator in Manitoba) for a one-year period commencing fall 2018.
-Activities will focus primarily on leading and co-authoring peer reviewed manuscripts with Dr. Doupe and involving other members of the TREC research team as appropriate.
-Opportunities are also available to assist with grant writing and conducting clinical trials.
-This position will be physically located at the Max Rady College of Medicine, Manitoba Centre for Health Policy (where Dr. Doupe is located), University of Manitoba.
-Some additional collaborative opportunities are also available through both the TREC scientific team (e.g., attending bi-annual national scientific meetings, conference presentations) and MCHP (e.g., attending monthly scientific meetings, attending province-wide knowledge translation workshops).
+Working under the direction of Dr. Malcolm Doupe (TREC Lead Investigator in Manitoba) for a one-year period, the postdoctoral fellow will collaborate with TREC Scientists and other national leaders to develop a research program in the areas of intervention scale-up and/or leadership training (e.g., developing interventions and creating evaluation frameworks, conducting pilot initiatives, grant writing, manuscript preparation).
+This position will be physically located at the Max Rady College of Medicine, Manitoba Centre for Health Policy (MCHP, where Dr. Doupe is located), University of Manitoba.
+Additional collaborative opportunities are also available through both the TREC scientific team (e.g., the fellow will attend bi-annual national scientific meetings and present research findings at academic conferences) and MCHP (e.g., attending monthly scientific meetings, attending province-wide knowledge translation workshops).

 - PhD in health services research, epidemiology, educational psychology, sociology, nursing, biostatistics, or a related field.